 Kate Ringness, Program Director

 Kate is a Program Director with the American Jobs Initiative and a visiting scholar at UC Berkeley, constructing state-specific policy roadmaps to create good-paying advanced energy jobs around the United States.
 A graduate of Duke Law School, she spent the first part of her career as an in-house counsel at Merrill Lynch in Europe advising on issues in international finance and corporate law.
 Inspired by the potential in the energy storage and renewable energy industries and recognizing the critical role of policy in the shift from a fossil fuel economy, she transitioned into the energy sector by earning a Master of Public Policy degree from UC Berkeley with a focus on energy policy.
 She is an ardent supporter of the energy storage industry and has spoken at several events on the benefits of energy storage and how policy can drive economic development in the sector.

 Tiffany Wong, Program Coordinator

 Laura Hobbs, Program Coordinator

 Laura Hobbs is a Program Coordinator for AJP living in Oakland, California.
 Previously, she worked as an aide for the San Francisco Board of Supervisors and a PACE financing program assistant at the San Francisco Department of Environment.
 Since Laura joined AJP in May of 2015, she has researched renewable energy policy and advanced materials, among many other topics.
 Additionally, she wrote and published a policy proposal for the city of Berkeley in May of 2016 that focused on the regional benefits of community choice aggregation.
-Laura received a bachelor’s degree in environmental economics and policy from the University and California, Berkeley.
+Laura received a bachelor’s degree in environmental economics and policy from the University of California, Berkeley.